This Web site is an educational and outreach service of the Pennsylvania Ground Water Association, Inc.

 Registration for an employee or member of any federal, state, or local government agency or entity, Master Well Owners, faculty, and students is FREE.
-The PGWA Well Demonstration Site is located near State College and a map with driving directions is available on the PGWA Web site.
+The registration fee for PGWA members is $25, and the registration fee for non-members is $45.
+The PGWA Well Demonstration Site is located near State College and a map with driving directions will be available on the PGWA Web site.
 Mark your calendars to attend the 2014 PGWA Summer Field Conference on June 13, 2014.
-Registration forms and a free registration link will be posted on www.pgwa.org in April.
+Paid registration forms and a free registration form will be posted on www.pgwa.org in April.

 This Stiff-Foam air-rotary drilling demonstration program will provide 6 hours of PDH’s for Pennsylvania licensed Professional Geologists and licensed Professional Engineers.
 A Certificate of Participation will be provided upon request.
 Check back at www.pgwa.org for more details.

 For hotel information and a location map with driving directions, check back soon.

 To print a registration form for the Summer Field Conference and Trade Show, check back soon.

 For a Trade Show exhibitor display table registration form, check back soon.